ryuichiueda/slides_marp/prob_robotics_2025/lesson4-2e.md

 ### Example of a superposition of Gaussian distributions

-- Example of a sensor value distribution from "Detailed Explanation of Probabilistic Robotics" (left)
+- Example of a sensor value distribution from the orange book (left)
     - The average sensor value changes during the day and after sunset.
     - The distribution separates, dominating errors due to other error factors.
 - Right
     - Orange distribution: Distribution extracted from 2:00 PM
     - Blue distribution: Distribution extracted from 6:00 AM
 ![w:400](./figs/sensor_histgram_600.png)![w:400](./figs/sensor600_6h_14h.png)

 ---